Freedoms and Limitations: Israel and the International Press

 by Sam Nelson

-On July 14, a panel of experts in the fields of communications, law, and international relations discussed Israel’s role in the media along with the ever-changing and continuously challenging social environment that surrounds the debate.
+On a hot summer's day at Hebrew University a panel of experts in the fields of communications, law, and international relations discussed Israel’s role in the media along with the ever-changing and continuously challenging social environment that surrounds the debate.
 Whether it is the growing influence of non-governmental organization or the lessened sum of content, the so-called “game” has certainly changed.

 Due to social media popularity in addition to the digitization of the majority of popular news sources, reporting current events has been reduced to attempting to get attention-getting material out as quickly as possible.
 As a result, the depth and length of coverage has been reduced.